rashid-m/corbettmaths/GettingStarted.md

 ```

 5. Generate genesis block data.
 Use the address of shard-0 that we created at step4, as the address to received the initial PRV

 `go run utility/transaction/main.go "<initial_PRV_ammount_in_nanoPRV>" "<private_key_shard_0>"`

-For eg.: 1mil PRV
+- For eg.: 1mil PRV

 `go run utility/transaction/main.go "1000000000000000" "112t8rncBDbGaFrAE7MZz14d2NPVWprXQuHHXCD2TgSV8USaDFZY3MihVWSqKjwy47sTQ6XvBgNYgdKH2iDVZruKQpRSB5JqxDAX6sjMoUT6"`
-output:
 ```
 [{
   "Version": 1,